PerseusDL/imgcollect_angular/TUTORIAL.md

 	/var/www/JackRDF
 		rake start

-imgup is a server that saves images, serves them.
+imgup is a server that saves images and serves them.

 It can also run various background image processing jobs.
 Resizing, format conversion, cropping, potentially OCR, and can communicate with JackSON.